f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab1/lab1.rst

 Press **CTRL + X** to save the file, followed by **Y** when asked to save the buffer, then **enter** when asked for the filename.

-12. Enable and start the NGINX service:
+12. Start the NGINX service and set it to start at boot:

 .. code-block:: bash